 Pottery is a very sensual as well as visual art form.
 I love creating the form and shape, adding texture, and then adding the glaze colors.
 Seeing the final result when the kiln is opened is like seeing the bud of a rose open.

-I live in Ft.
-Worth, Texas.
-I have two grown children, Katie and Christopher and am a new grandmother!
-By day, I am an art teacher at an Elementary School in Arlington, Texas.
-A graduate of San Diego State University, I taught school in Australia for two years.
-I enjoy traveling and learning about art in other countries and cultures.
+I recently remarried and moved to Granbury, Texas, only an hour from Fort Worth.
+I have two grown children, Katie and Christopher and have two beautiful granddaughters!
+I am a retired Arlington, Texas Elementary Art Teacher.
+A graduate of San Diego State University, I taught school in Australia for two years before marrying and starting my family.
+I enjoy traveling and learning about art in other countries and cultures; last year I was fortunate to travel to Paris, France where the highlight of the trip was the time spent in Monet’s Garden.

-I exhibit my art at various art shows and have been awarded 2nd place at the Trinity Art’s Guild Art Show for two years and 1st place at the Fort Worth Botanic Garden’s Art in the Garden Art Show.
-I have been juried into the Campfire Artist’s Christmas Art Show fundraiser for three years.
-Earlier this summer I was honored to be part of the juried Newport Beach Art Exhibition in Newport Beach, California.
+I exhibit my art at various art shows and have been awarded 2nd place at the Campfire Artists’ Christmas Fundraiser Gala, 2nd place at the Trinity Art’s Guild Art Show for two years, and 1st place at the Fort Worth Botanic Garden’s Art in the Garden Art Show.
+I have been juried into the Campfire Artist’s Christmas Art Show fundraiser for seven years.
+I also was awarded 1st place at the Keller Art Show for Grapevine Art Project Artists.